dudushy/shyle/README.md

 # Shyle

-Shyle is a modern, responsive CSS framework with custom JavaScript components, inspired by Bootstrap.
-It offers enhanced features, flexibility, and simplicity for building web interfaces.
-Whether you're building a small project or a large-scale application, Shyle provides the tools you need to create beautiful, responsive layouts with ease.
+A modern, responsive CSS framework with custom JavaScript components, inspired by Bootstrap.

 ---